kuanchihwang/CAM-SIMA-Docs/docs/conversion/create-snapshots.md

-# 2 - Create snapshots of CAM
+# 6 - Create snapshots of CAM

 ## Configure and set-up CAM snapshot
-Make a normal CAM run using cam_snapshot to capture before and after files using a compset which exercises the parameterization being converted.
+Make a normal **CAM** (not CAM-SIMA) run using cam_snapshot to capture before and after files using a compset which exercises the parameterization being converted.

 - The cam_snapshot feature dumps the entire state/tend/pbuf/cnst arrays to netCDF files.
     - The variables `cam_snapshot_before_num` and `cam_snapshot_after_num` are the output file numbers (offset by 1 as they are in CAM).